bclehmann/wstat/README.md

     Mean            Std.
 Dev. (s)   Std.
 Dev. (σ) 2.000000000     1.000000000     0.816496581

+This works just as well in N-Dimensional sets.
 ## Outlier Detection

 You can also use this `summary` command to indicate potential outliers.
 They will be right under your normal summary.